matrix-org/gsoc/_projects/nheko-polish.md

 Nheko is a native Matrix client written in C++ using the Qt toolkit using a mix of Qt Widgets and Qml.
 It uses the [mtxclient](https://github.com/Nheko-Reborn/mtxclient) Matrix library as in the backend, which is based on Boost.Asio and Boost.Beast.
 Nheko does support E2EE and other advanced matrix features.

-Nheko added a lot of big features recently, but it is missing a lot of smaller features, which makes people reach to Element, when they need them.
+Nheko added a lot of big features recently, but it is missing a lot of smaller features.
+This lack of smaller features pushes folks to Element and other clients.
-There are a lot of open issues for a lot of them, for others there don't exist issues, but asking around should yield enough results.
+There are a lot of open GitHub issues for a lot of these feature, but for others they don't exist.
+Asking around should yield enough results.
 You can also just check, which features you are missing personally.
 An unordered list of what this could include:

 - Set and show canonical and secondary aliases for rooms.